mrd1234/CouchbaseDocumentExpirySetter/README.md

 The tool will hit the Couchbase REST API and request the number of document ids specified using the batch size parameter.
 It will then set the expiry value for all returned documents.
 This process will repeat until all documents have been updated.

-## Parameters
+### Parameters

 This is a command line tool that takes the following parameters:

 -h, --host         				Required.
 The hostname of the Couchbase server

 -b, --buckets      			Required.
 The Couchbase bucket(s) to process, eg: bucket1:password1,bucket2:password2

 -u, --username     		Required.
 Couchbase username

 -p, --password     		Required.
 Password for the specified Couchbase username

 -e, --expiry       				Required.
 The number of minutes to set as expiry time for each document (use 0 if you want
 										document to never expire)

 -v, --viewname     		Required.
 The Couchbase map/reduce view used to get document ids

 -s, --batchsize    			The number of documents to request from Couchbase REST service for processing (default = 2000)

 -a, --apiport      			The port the Couchbase REST API responds to (default = 8092)

+-l, --documentlimit    	The maximum number of documents to update.
+Default is all documents.
+This will override
+										batchsize if the documentlimit value is lower that batchsize value.

+  -i, --showdetails      	Indicates the document id and ttl should be output to the console for each updated document.

+  -f, --logfile          			Full path and filename to log list of updated documents to.

 --help             				Display this help screen.

 --version          				Display version information.

-## Couchbase requirements
+### Couchbase requirements

 Map/reduce views are used to get the list of documents to update.